 To get smart in the borderless enterprise in 2015, organisations must look at measuring the true end-user experience regardless of location, measuring service level agreements of SaaS providers, establishing standard operating procedures for adopting cloud technologies and applications and choosing tools that work together, participate in their ecosystem and serve their IT objectives.

 “Fluke Networks provides tools for enterprise network support teams that are tasked with ensuring that their business users can efficiently access the applications they need to do their jobs,” Kosbab says.

-The company provides solutions that cover the network support spectrum, from troubleshooting the Wi-Fi access layer to monitoring application performance in the data centre.
+The company provides solutions that cover the network support spectrum, from troubleshooting the Wi-Fi access layer to monitoring application performance in the data center.

 In 2015, Kosbab says the company is looking to expand its portfolio to provide visibility into the quality of access to Software-as-a-Service and hosted applications.